Modern Language Teachers' Association of Victoria (MLTAV)

 We are living in an increasingly globalised world and the ability to communicate in and across a range of languages and cultures is more important than ever before.

-The Department of Education and Training encourages language education in schools as part of the Victorian Government’s vision for Victoria the Education State.
+The Department of Education and Training encourages language education and intercultural capabilities in schools as part of the Victorian Government’s vision for Victoria the Education State.
 The Education State aims to give every child and young person — regardless of their economic or social background — the best chance to succeed and language education is pivotal to making that happen.

 Language education supports and encourages one of Victoria’s greatest assets: our rich cultural and linguistic heritage.

 The Next Gen selection explores a range of these themes and invites young people to reflect on the importance of language education in their lives and the world.

 ACMI's unique curriculum-based education programs ignite imaginations and spark curiosity among learners of all ages.

 With a focus on games, film, animation, VR and other emerging technologies, ACMI offers the Screen It competition, cinema programs, specialised talks, exhibition visits, videoconferences and online resources to inspire the next generation of moving image users and creators.